fortunejs/fortune/README.md

 </p>

 <p align="center">
   <strong>Fortune.js</strong> is a framework for data-driven applications.
-It provides a workflow for database adapters and serializers, with networking as a separate layer on top.
+It provides a workflow for database adapters and serializers, with networking as a thin layer on top.
 </p>

 <p align="center">